Uncertainty Quantification and Data Efficiency in AI: An Information-Theoretic Perspective: Information-Theoretic Generalization Bounds

-Validating this observation, seminal work \cite{xu2017information} has shown that, for loss functions satisfying a $\sigma$-sub-Gaussian tail condition, the expected value of the generalization error can be upper bounded as
+} Validating this observation, seminal work \cite{xu2017information} has shown that, for loss functions satisfying a $\sigma$-sub-Gaussian tail condition, the expected value of the generalization error can be upper bounded as

 where $\mathrm{I}(\mathcal{D}; \theta)$ represents the mutual information of the random variables $\mathcal{D},\theta \sim p(\mathcal{D})q(\theta|\mathcal{D})$.
 Note that the expected value in (\ref{eq:mi_bound}) is also evaluated over the joint distribution of the training data $\mathcal{D}$ and of the output of the training algorithm $\theta \sim q(\theta|\mathcal{D})$.
-Accordingly, the mutual information $\mathrm{I}(\mathcal{D}; \theta)$ between the training set and the learned hypothesis quantifies how much information about the random training data is captured by the algorithm's output (see Fig. \ref{fig:2}).
+Accordingly, the mutual information $\mathrm{I}(\mathcal{D}; \theta)$ between the training dataset and the learned hypothesis quantifies how much information about the random training data is captured by the algorithm's output (see Figure \ref{fig:2}).
 Lower mutual information indicates the algorithm produces more stable outputs across different training sets, suggesting better generalization.
 Extensions of this bound are reviewed in \cite{hellstrom2023generalization}.

 For specific algorithm classes, such as stochastic gradient descent with appropriate step sizes, the mutual information $\mathrm{I}(\mathcal{D}; \theta)$ grows sub-linearly with $n$, e.g., as $O(\log n)$ \cite{hellstrom2023generalization}.
 This ensures the right-hand side of the bound \eqref{eq:mi_bound} vanishes as $n \to \infty$, providing theoretical justification for the effectiveness of the corresponding training algorithms in practice.
-Moreover, the information-theoretic bound (\ref{eq:mi_bound}) may also guides algorithm design: techniques like gradient noise injection, dropout, and data augmentation can be understood as mechanisms to reduce the mutual information $\mathrm{I}(\mathcal{D}; \theta)$, thereby reducing the risk of overfitting and hence the generalization error.
+Moreover, the information-theoretic bound (\ref{eq:mi_bound}) may also guide algorithm design: techniques like gradient noise injection, dropout, and data augmentation can be understood as mechanisms to reduce the mutual information $\mathrm{I}(\mathcal{D}; \theta)$, thereby reducing the risk of overfitting and hence the generalization error. { Finally, exact expressions for the average generalization error have been derived for the Gibbs posterior (\ref{eq:genpost}) \cite{aminian2023information}.}